 The Breville Smart 4-Slice Waffle Maker has all the bells and whistles.
 Yes, the price is steep, but the consistency, capacity, and speed make it worth it, especially if you're feeding a hungry family in the morning.
 With five different cooking presets (Belgian, classic, chocolate, buttermilk, or custom), 12 browning settings, and “Waffle IQ” technology that calculates cooking time based on your desired waffle style and level of crispiness, it would be hard to not make perfect waffles.
 And, if they are not quite right, the ingenious “A Bit More” button allows you to keep cooking your waffles without restarting the process.

-This model is a sturdy beast, as our Editor-in-Chief Emma Christensen can attest, at almost 17 pounds and takes up 15.8 x 8.8 x 18.5 inches of the kitchen counter.
-But, if you are looking for a machine where you can make multiple waffles at once with ease, this is it.
+This model is a sturdy beast, as our Editor-in-Chief Emma Christensen can attest; at almost 17 pounds, it takes up 15.8 x 8.8 x 18.5 inches of the kitchen counter.
+But, if you are looking for a machine to make multiple waffles at once with ease, this is it.
 There are built-in readiness indicators to walk you through the process.
 The display flashes “heating” as it warms up, a gentle alarm signals when it is ready, and the display lights up orange.
 Pour your batter in, and watch as a timer counts down to let you know when your four square waffles are done.
 And, don’t worry if you walk away; a loud beep will go off every 30 seconds until you remove your waffles.

 The Breville Smart 4-Slice makes perfect golden waffles, but it is also intuitively designed with a built-in overflow moat to keep counters clear of excess batter, a locking lid to aid in storage, and a gorgeous low profile stainless steel exterior.